mt-upc/transformer-contributions/README.md

 # Measuring the Mixing of Contextual Information in the Transformer

+### Implementation of the paper [Measuring the Mixing of Contextual Information in the Transformer](https://arxiv.org/pdf/2203.04212.pdf)
 ## Abstract
 <em>
 The Transformer architecture aggregates input information through the self-attention mechanism, but there is no clear understanding of how this information is mixed across the entire model.
-Aditionally, recent works have demonstrated that attention weights alone are not enough to describe the flow of information.
-In this paper, we consider the whole attention block --multi-head attention, residual connection and layer normalization-- and define a metric to measure token-to-token interactions within each layer, considering the characteristics of the representation space.
+Additionally, recent works have demonstrated that attention weights alone are not enough to describe the flow of information.
+In this paper, we consider the whole attention block --multi-head attention, residual connection, and layer normalization-- and define a metric to measure token-to-token interactions within each layer, considering the characteristics of the representation space.
 Then, we aggregate layer-wise interpretations to provide input attribution scores for model predictions.
 Experimentally, we show that our method, ALTI (Aggregation of Layer-wise Token-to-token Interactions), provides faithful explanations and outperforms similar aggregation methods.
 </em>

 ## Installation